SolaceLabs/solace-integration-guides/docs/_guides/nagios.md

 #### Solace host check

-Once Solce router is added as a device, from he Devices link, you would be able view the router with basic health test such as ping status.
+Once Solace message broker is added as a device, from he Devices link, you would be able view the message broker with basic health test such as ping status.

 ![]({{ site.baseurl }}/images/nagios/cacti-setup-10.png)